henry2004y/FieldTracer.jl/docs/src/log.md

   * While the length of the streamline is less than the requested length:

-    1. Find the brick that contains the current position
+    1. Find the brick that contains the current position.

     2. If not already present, generate vertex-centered data for the vector fields defining the streamline.

-    3. While inside the brick
+    3. While inside the brick:

-      1. Integrate the streamline path using a Runge-Kutta 4th order method and the vertex centered data.
+      1. integrate the streamline path using a Runge-Kutta 4th order method and the vertex centered data.

-      2. During the intermediate steps of each RK4 step, if the position is updated to outside the current brick, interrupt the integration and locate a new brick at the intermediate position.
+      2. during the intermediate steps of each RK4 step, if the position is updated to outside the current brick, interrupt the integration and locate a new brick at the intermediate position.

 3. The set of streamline positions are stored in the `Streamlines` object.

-### VTK
+## VTK

 In the VTK library, there is a class called `vtkPointLocator`.
 It is a spatial search object to quickly locate points in 3D. `vtkPointLocator` works by dividing a specified region of space into a regular array of "rectangular" buckets, and then keeping a list of points that lie in each bucket.
 Typical operation involves giving a position in 3D and finding the closest point.
 It supports both nodal data and cell data.